simranjaiswal801-png/Netflix-Data-Analysis-and-Visualization/README.md

 ---

-## Insights
+## Visualization Insights

-1. Movies dominate Netflix content compared to TV Shows.
+1. Movies dominate Netflix content.

 2. USA has the highest number of Netflix titles.

 3. Most Netflix content was released after 2015.

-4. Visual representations make data easier to understand.
+4. Graphs help in understanding trends more effectively.

 ---

 ## Conclusion

-This project demonstrates how Python visualization libraries can be used to represent data graphically and generate meaningful insights from datasets.
+This project demonstrates how Python libraries can be used for analyzing and visualizing real-world datasets effectively.
+It helped in understanding data patterns, trends, and graphical representation techniques.